thomash-acinq/bolts/12-offer-encoding.md

 It's often useful to provide capacity hints, particularly where more than one blinded path is included, for payers to use multi-part payments.

+The invoice issuer is allowed to ignore `payer_note` (it has an odd number, so is optional), but if it does not, it must copy it exactly as the invoice_request specified.

 # Invoice Errors